markusmoenig/Eldiron-Web/content/config/_index.md

 auto_create_player = true      # Whether to auto-create a player entity. start_region = ""              # The name of the region to start the game in. start_screen = ""              # The name of the screen to show at startup.

+# Base currency configuration
+base_currency_name = "Gold"      # Display name of the primary in-game currency. base_currency_symbol = "G"       # Symbol used to represent the currency (e.g. "G" for Gold).
 ```
 ### **Option Descriptions**